 12. Practice, practice, practice!

 Practice with your child and/or spouse.
 (Don’t worry if your spouse is not interested though; mine is too busy to learn a new language!).
-As the sole Chinese speaker in your family, your child is the best person to practice with as you will also be teaching them simultaneously.
+As the sole Chinese-speaking parent, I am essentially practicing and teaching them simultaneously.
 Even if you’re thinking “I don’t know that many Chinese words”, each of those words are still valuable to share with your kids.

 13. Don’t be afraid to make mistakes